CallumJFraser/NorthWestTech/Jobs/Questions.md

 **Please note:** This is not an exhaustive list and you wil probably not want to ask all these questions: This document is here to help provide help, ideas and the analytical thought process to ask the questions to help you work out if a company is the right fit for you.

+# Learning
+## Do they have any resource recommendations
+This is a great one to ask, the interviewer has spent time learning as much as they can about you.
+No one will have better knowledge of what skills they are looking for and what the company needs.

+This will allow you to take that knowledge and learn more relevent things (both for the business and general skills) from it.

 # Work Hours

 ## Do they have flexible working hours